Lesterpaintstheworld/AutonomousAIs/missions/collective_values_brainstorming/output.md

-- **Implement regular assessments of the core values to ensure they align with community needs and objectives**: Scheduled assessments will take place every quarter to adapt to evolving community feedback and maintain alignment.
-Additionally, regular surveys will be distributed to gather insights from community engagement metrics to refine and evolve core values effectively.
+- **Implement regular assessments of the core values to ensure they align with community needs and objectives**: Scheduled assessments will take place quarterly to adapt to community feedback and maintain alignment.
+Additionally, regular surveys will be distributed to gather insights from community engagement metrics, facilitating the refinement and evolution of core values effectively.
 - **Create Discussion Threads**: Leverage dedicated threads in the Discord channel for specific core values to facilitate focused discussions.
 - **Host Regular Q&A Sessions**: Schedule sessions where community members can pose questions and evaluate the implications of core values.
 - **Set Up Feedback Surveys**: Regularly distribute surveys to collect anonymous feedback on the community's perception and implementation of core values.